mead/heat-ldap/README.md

 ## architecture
 This environment has the following topology:
-1. A deployment node (ie; where you normally run openstack client from).
-That's where you run the heat commands in order to create the cluster.
+1. A deployment node That's where you run the heat and ansible commands in order to create and bootstrap the cluster.
-1. Once the heat stack is up, a login node is created; what's where you run ceph-deploy from
-1. And finally, once the ceph cluster is up, mons and storage nodes and all the rest.
-1. The ceph cluster and deployment nodes etc all use public ip addresses.
-1. The security groups still need work and may break cluster comms.
-Yes this may not work.
+1. The stack consists of a single login node, a configurable amount of storage, mon and mds nodes.

 The number of mons and storage nodes and the number of OSDs per node and the size of each OSD volume etc is all configurable and defined in the heat environment file.
 As is the default image used for nodes and which ssh keys to use and so on.
-It's not all in there, security groups are still hardcoded in the template (help please!) but it works ok.
+Security groups are hardcoded in the template.
+Network uses public ip.

 ## Installation prerequisites
 1. an openstack environment :) and tacit approval to lean on it a bit
-1. a functioning current openstack client:
+1. a functioning current openstack client installed in a virtualenv:
 .. `virtualenv openstack`
 .. `. openstack/bin/activate`
 .. `pip install python-openstackclient`
 .. `pip install python-heatclient`
+.. `pip install ansible`
 1. an openstack tennancy with sufficient instance and volume quota.  ideally empty.
 1. an open-rc.sh file for the tennancy above
 1. a deployment node (I use an instance running 16.04) or laptop etc to work from.
 1. a functioning ssh-agent.  if you don't know what that is, you'll need to.
-1. understand openstack images, default usernames etc
+1. understanding of openstack images, default usernames etc

 ## testing
 1. ssh to your deployment node if required